FreeRADIUS/freeradius-server/doc/schemas/logstash/README.md

 kibana4-dashboard.json

-  Basic RADIUS dashboard for Kibana 4 and Kibana 5.
+  Basic RADIUS dashboard (for Kibana 4 to Kibana 6).

   To import the dashboard first create a new index called "radius-*" in Settings/Indices.
 Then go to Kibana's Settings page, "Objects" and "Import".